Michael Stifel: Mathematics

 Stifel's most important work Arithmetica integra (1544) contained important innovations in mathematical notation.
 It has the first use of multiplication by juxtaposition (with no symbol between the terms) in Europe.
 He is the first to use the term "exponent" and also included the following rules for calculating powers: $q^m q^n = q^{m+n}$ and $\tfrac{q^m}{q^n} = q^{m-n}$.

 The book contains a table of integers and powers of 2 that some have considered to be an early version of a logarithmic table.

 Stifel explicitly points out, that multiplication and division operations in the (lower) geometric series can be mapped by addition and subtraction in the (upper) arithmetic series.
 On the following page 250, he shows examples also using negative exponents.
 He also realized that this would create a lot of work.
 So he wrote, that regarding this issue marvelous books could be written, but he himself will refrain and keep his eyes shut.

 Stifel was the first, who had a standard method to solve quadratic equations.
 He was able to reduce the different cases known to one case, because he uses both, positive and negative coefficients.
 He called his method/rule AMASIAS.
 The letters A, M, A/S, I, A/S each are representing a single operation step when solving a quadratic equation.
-Stifel, however avoided to show the negative results.
+Stifel, however avoided showing the negative results.

 Another topic dealt with in the Arithmetica integra are negative numbers (which Stifel calls numeri absurdi).
 Negative numbers were refused and considered as preposterous by the authorities at that time.
-Stifel however, used negative numbers equal to the other numbers.
+Stifel however, used negative numbers in the same manner as the other numbers.
 He also discussed the properties of irrational numbers and if the irrationals are real numbers, or only fictitious (AI page 103).
 Stifel found them very useful for mathematics, and not dispensable.
 Further issues were a method of calculating roots of higher order by using binomial coefficients and sequences.